wp-plugins/sucuri-cloudproxy-waf/readme.txt

 === Sucuri CloudProxy Web Firewall (WAF) ===
 Contributors: dd@sucuri.net
 Donate Link: http://cloudproxy.sucuri.net
-Tags: security, waf, protection, malware, sucuri Requires at least:3.2
+Tags: security, waf, protection, malware, sucuri, firewall Requires at least:3.2
-Stable tag:1.0
+Stable tag:1.1
-Tested up to: 3.8
+Tested up to: 3.8.1

-Sucuri CloudProxy WAF is a Cloud-based IPS (intrusion prevention system) and firewall to protect web sites.
+Sucuri CloudProxy is a subscription service offering a Firewall (WAF) and Cloud-based IPS (intrusion prevention system) to protect and secure web sites.
 This plugin will allow you to access your WAF dashboard directly from WordPress and manage the settings, clear caching and see all the attacks that are being blocked.

 == Description ==

-The Sucuri CloudProxy WAF is a Cloud-based IPS (intrusion prevention system) and firewall for web sites.
+<a href="http://cloudproxy.sucuri.net">CloudProxy</a> is a Cloud-based WebSite firewall (WAF) and IPS (intrusion prevention system) for web sites.
 It runs in the Cloud and doesn't require anything to be installed on your site.

-It includes:
+To start safeguarding your site, you need to sign up for a CloudProxy subscription.

+Once you signup for it, you will get:

 * Traffic filtering (blocking malicious requests)
 * <a href="http://blog.sucuri.net/2013/03/virtual-patching-for-websites-with-sucuri-cloudproxy.html">Virtual patching</a>